-The NVTA Board of Directors requested additional information about Vine Transit communications technology.
-We wanted to share with CAC the summary of communication systems currently used to deploy Vine Transit services and a brief summary of the challenges associated with those technologies.
+At its September meeting, the Board requested additional information about Vine Transit communications technology.
+Below is a summary of communication systems currently used to deploy Vine Transit services and a brief summary of the challenges associated with those technologies.

 The Computer Aided Dispatch and Automated Vehicle Location (CAD/AVL) system is necessary to provide real time arrival information on Vine fixed route buses and to coordinate bus deployment with scheduling software.